 Part 2 Preview

-The solutions to blended learning roadblocks we’ll be covering in part-two of this series include: setting up proper technical framework and limited access to power in the classroom.
+The solutions to blended learning roadblocks we cover in part-two of this series include: setting up proper technical framework and limited access to power in the classroom.

 We’ll be taking a look at how school IT teams can ease educators’ frustrations with classroom tech set-up in blended learning programs.
 And, we’ll be addressing how providing access to power at every student desk and table with laptop and Chromebook desk chargers can help keep students focused and engaged during class.